MystenLabs/ed25519-unsafe-libs/README.md

 Μost of the repositories in our analysis are enlisted in [IANIX :: Things that use Ed25519](https://ianix.com/pub/ed25519-deployment.html).

+Number of impacted libraries: 39
-Number of impacted libraries: 40 (last updated: June 17 2022)
+Number of libraries that fixed the issue after the announcement: 1 *last updated: June 21 2022*

 ## What is the issue?
 Note that normally and according to the related [rfc8032](https://datatracker.ietf.org/doc/html/rfc8032), EdDSA signatures are deterministic, and thus for the same input message to be signed, a unique signature output that includes two elements, a curve point `R` and a scalar `S`, is returned.